Call him the Grim Reaper of Good Times.

 Crunch time, said Montgomery, begins around Labor Day weekend, when students typically return to school.
 Making note of the addresses students are moving into, Montgomery introduces himself to students and their parents.
 He also passes out fliers and holds orientation sessions about off-campus living.

-Montgomery said he's not shy about explaining the school's "zero tolerance" of underage drinking or its aggressive stance on maintaining peace and quiet for neighbors living side-by-side with students.
+Montgomery said he's not shy about explaining the school's "zero tolerance" of underage drinking or its aggressive stance on maintaining peace and quiet for the neighbors who live side-by-side with students.

 Students caught throwing an unruly bash - or worse, running afoul of the law - get written up in Montgomery's nightly report to the dean of students.
 If school officials decide students must appear before the dean, notices are sent to students and to their parents.
 Often, the threat of suspension or loss of coveted privileges, such as a semester abroad or a spot in the on-campus townhouses known as senior housing, is enough to keep students out of further trouble, said Montgomery.